Mighty Sparrow: Taking calypso abroad

 Calypso music enjoyed a brief period of popularity in other parts in the world during the 1950s.
 Trinidadian expatriate Lord Kitchener had helped popularize calypso in the United Kingdom, and Sparrow also found some success there.
 In the United States, interest in calypso was sparked largely by Harry Belafonte's 1956 album Calypso, the first LP to sell over one million copies.
-In January 1958, Sparrow, along with longtime rival Lord Melody, travelled to New York City seeking access to the American music audience.
+In January 1958, Sparrow, along with longtime rival Lord Melody, travelled to New York City seeking access to the U.S. music audience.
 Sparrow had already been recording with Balisier and Cook Records, and with Belafonte's help he also began to record for RCA Victor.
 He did not achieve the success he had hoped for; he said in a 2001 interview, "When nothing happened for me, I went back to England and continued on with my career."

 In 1960, Sparrow returned to the Calypso Monarch competition, winning his second Kingship and third Road March title with "Ten to One Is Murder" (an autobiographical song about an incident in which Sparrow allegedly shot a man) and "Mae Mae".
 He also began recording for his own label, National Recording.
 He won the Road March title in 1961 with "Royal Jail" and won his third Calypso King title in 1962 with "Model Nation" and "Sparrow Come Back Home".
 He won further titles in the 1960s and 1970s and continued to enjoy great popularity in Trinidad.
-He recorded prolifically, with forty albums released in the 1960s and 1970s.
+He recorded prolifically, with forty of his albums released during the 1960s and 1970s.
 In the latter half of the 1960s his recordings began to be released in the United Kingdom.